paulazoo/minecraft-hug/README.md

 # General:
-Minecraft mod to hug players written in Java by Paula Zhu.
+Minecraft mod to hug players written in Java with Forge Gradle by Paula Zhu.

 # To run in dev:
 - close IntelliJ